jkroepke/helm-secrets/docs/ArgoCD Integration.md

 # Configuration of ArgoCD

-When using private key encryption it is required to configure ArgoCD repo server so that it has access to the private key to decrypt the encrypted value file(s).
+When using private key encryption, it is required to configure ArgoCD repo server so that it has access to the private key to decrypt the encrypted value file(s).
 When using GCP KMS, encrypted value file(s) can be decrypted using [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).